 Ask the photographer what their back up plan is if things go wrong.
 Any photographer worth their salt will have various back up plans in place in the event of the unthinkable and will be happy to share these plans.
 They will also normally be outlined in the contract they will ask you to sign.
 The fact they have already considered various possibilities reduces the chance of many occurring in the first place as they will be actively preventing them where possible.

 Lastly ask about editing times.
 I keep hearing time and time again of brides who loved their photographers but were left horrendously disappointed to wait not just many weeks but several months to receive their edited photos after the wedding.
-Although many received some ‘sneak peak’ images soon after the wedding (something I do personally within 24 hours), they have waited up to 4 months to receive their finished digital albums by which time, although the photos were loved, it was simply too long to wait.
+Although many received some ‘sneak peak’ images soon after the wedding (something I do personally within 48 hours), they have waited up to 4 months to receive their finished digital albums by which time, although the photos were loved, it was simply too long to wait.
 So don’t just ask what their quoted editing time is but what their actual average turn around is.
-Also find out how busy they are, if they have 8 weddings in a month they will not turn round those images within 4-6 weeks which is considered the industry standard.
+Also find out how busy they are, if they have 8 weddings in a month they may not turn round those images within 4-6 weeks which is considered the industry standard.
 Personally I limit the number of weddings I will agree to as around my other work.
 Others may outsource their editing or have a business partner who dedicates their time to the editing.
 All are perfectly normal as long as work is consistent and time lines met.

-Hopefully you are now better prepared to chose a photographer to suit your needs.
+Hopefully you are now better prepared to choose a photographer to suit your needs.
 If though you have any further questions don’t hesitate to contact me and ask.